top of page

 • Collaborate on projects that they have passion for while mastering their technical skills to serve a community goal.

-• Practice time-management, presentation, and leadership skills while participating in demo days, academic competitions, peer-to-peer presentations, international partner meet-ups, and other ACF community events.
+• Practice time management, presentation, and leadership skills while participating in demo days, academic competitions, peer-to-peer presentations, international partner meet-ups, and other ACF community events.

 • Connect to industry experts, learn the latest technologies, and collaborate in a global community.

-Who Should join AN ACF STARTUP TEAM?
+Who should join an ACF STARTUP TEAM?

 • 6th -12th graders who have learned coding for 1-2 years and would like to challenge themselves to solve real-world problems.

-• Students who want to participate in coding reviews and receive project reviews from a pitching expert, in groups, rather than coding alone.
+• Students who want to participate in coding reviews and receive project reviews from a pitching expert in groups rather than coding alone.

-• Students who want to witness ideas from different student startup teams, participate in various presentations and learn in an environment where they can encourage each other to grow.
+• Students who want to witness ideas from different student startup teams, participate in various presentations, and learn in an environment where they can encourage each other to grow.

 • Students who wish to take their learning forward and empower others.